Best daily deals

 You get three ear tips, a hook and loop cable holder, and a semi-translucent striped cable.

 Passive isolation and ANC both keep sounds out of your ears to ensure a restful sleep, but they work differently.
 Passive isolation uses a physical barrier to keep sound out, so the fit of your ear tips or the seal of your headphones matters a lot.
-ANC cancels out noise using inverse frequencies to what’s going on around you—it will keep out droning noises your headphones can pick up and cancel out, but incidental noises are muffled better by passive isolation.
+ANC cancels out noise using inverse frequencies to what’s going on around you—it will keep out droning noises your headphones can pick up and cancel out.
+Still, incidental noises are muffled better by passive isolation.
 The best way to keep sound out is with headphones or earbuds that have really good passive isolation, along with ANC.

 How we test the best headphones for sleeping